 John McAuliffe has been appointed to serve as a director upon the closing of this offering.
-Mr. McAuliffe was a senior banker at Financial West Securities from September, 2010 through December, 2011.
+Since May 2012, Mr. McAuliffe has served as the managing director of investment banking of Newbridge Securities Corp.
+Mr. McAuliffe was a senior banker at Financial West Securities from September 2010 through December 2011.
 From 2005 to 2010, Mr. McAuliffe served as a Managing Director of the Investment Banking Department of Newbridge Securities Corp.
 During this time, he was the lead banker and finder for Nexcera Medical, and the banker and finder of Chemrx Corp.
-Mr. McAuliffe was also the lead banker for Able Labs, M-Systems, U.S.Teleconstructors, MRV Communications and Videospection.
+Mr. McAuliffe was also the lead banker for Able Labs, M-Systems, U.S. Teleconstructors, MRV Communications and Videospection.
 From 1990 to 2000, Mr. McAuliffe was a head of Institutional Sales and branch manager of H.J.
 Meyers.
 From 1990 until 1998 H.J.
 Meyers did over \$1 billion in financing primarily for technology and biotechnology companies whose road shows were led by Mr. McAuliffe.
 Since 1990, Mr. McAuliffe has been an investment banker, and has participated and led in excess of 200 financing transactions in his career.
 Mr. McAuliffe earned his Bachelor of Science degree from the State University of New York at Brockport.
 Mr. McAuliffe was chosen as a director nominee because of his extensive experience in corporate financing.
+Mr. McAuliffe serves as a director of Tri-Tech Holding, Inc., a Nasdaq-listed business focusing on water resource management and environmental protection.